 oxtail stew in a bowl with kidney beans/

-Jamaican Oxtail Recipe: Easy Slow Cooker
+Hearty Jamaican Oxtail Soup Recipe: Easy Slow Cooker Comfort

 Prep Time: 20 minutes